djbpitt/plot/bezier/README.md

 ## Synopsis

-Inspired by Giel Berkers’s [Drawing a smooth bezier line through several points](https://gielberkers.com/drawing-a-smooth-bezier-line-through-several-points/) and Coty Embry’s [Spline interpolation with cubic Bezier curves using SVG and path (make lines curvy](<https://www.youtube.com/watch?v=o9tY9eQ0DgU), this tutorial describes how we developed an XSLT library function that smooths a line graph by using Bézier curves to round off the meeting points.
-To use the function, import it and then pass it an SVG `<polyline>`, which defines a sequence of connected line segments (e.g., as seen in a line chart).
+Inspired by Giel Berkers’s [Drawing a smooth bezier line through several points](https://gielberkers.com/drawing-a-smooth-bezier-line-through-several-points/) and Coty Embry’s [Spline interpolation with cubic Bezier curves using SVG and path (make lines curvy)](https://www.youtube.com/watch?v=o9tY9eQ0DgU), this tutorial describes how we developed an XSLT library function that smooths a line graph by using Bézier curves to round off the meeting points.
+To use the function, import it and then pass it two arguments: 1) an SVG `<polyline>`, which defines a sequence of connected line segments (e.g., as seen in a line chart), and 2) a scaling value, which controls how curvy the spline is.
 The function returns an SVG `<path>` element that describes a smoothly curved line through the same points.

 ## Signature